Statistics Explained

 In addition to acidification, Europe’s marine ecosystem continues to be at threat from organic and chemical pollutants from human activities, as well as marine litter and noise pollution.
 Excessive nutrient loads from agriculture and municipal waste water – in particular compounds of phosphorus and nitrogen — cause eutrophication, which can lead to problematic algal blooms and oxygen depletion with severe consequences for the marine ecosystem health and biodiversity.

-Another threat to the marine environment is chemical pollution from hazardous substances and marine plastic litter and micro-plastics.
+Chemical pollution from hazardous substances and marine plastic litter and micro-plastics is another relevant threat to the marine environment.
 Chemical pollution stems from a number of land-based and marine sources, including agriculture (through the application of pesticides and veterinary medicines), industry, households and the transport sector.
 Of particular concern are persistent organic pollutants (POPs), which degrade slowly and can bio-accumulate in the food chain.
 Marine litter, such as plastic bottles and packaging, can also break down into smaller particles through photodegradation, releasing chemicals such as bisphenol A (BPA) and phthalates into the water.
-All in all, the transfer of toxic chemicals from the litter into the food chain is already taking place at large scale and may ultimately have combined effects on marine life and human health.
+All in all, the transfer of toxic chemicals from the litter into the food chain is already taking place at large scale and ultimately have combined effects on marine life and human health such as organ failure and increased cancer risk.

 Estimates of plastic litter entering Europe’s oceans are highly tentative, due to a lack of data.
-However, the European Commission estimates that 150 000 to 500 000 tonnes of plastic enter the EU’s marine waters every year.
-Plastic pollution has many harmful effects on the marine environment, for example it may trap or strangle marine animals or be ingested by them.
-Marine plastic can come from both land- and sea-based sources.
+However, the European Commission estimates that 150 000 to 500 000 tonnes of plastic enter the EU’s marine waters every year, most of it being carried to the sea by rivers.
+Accordingly, 75 % of the EEA assessed marine areas are classified as polluted.
+Plastic pollution has many harmful effects on the marine environment, for example it traps and strangles marine animals or is ingested by them.
+Marine plastic can come from both sea- and land-based sources, with the latter accounting for 85 %.
 Single-use plastics account for about 50 % of all marine litter on European beaches [3].
 Based on a Commission initiative, in 2019 the European Parliament and the Council adopted the new European Directive on Single Use Plastics targeting these plastics and fishing gear alongside other plastic products.

-Human-induced eutrophication, contaminant concentrations, marine litter and noise pollution are common multiple pressures that must be minimised for marine waters to achieve good environmental status under the MSFD and good ecological status for coastal waters under the WFD.
+Human-induced eutrophication, contaminant concentrations, marine litter and noise pollution are common multiple pressures that must be minimised for marine waters to achieve good environmental status under the Marine Strategy Framework Directive (MSFD) and good ecological status for coastal waters under the Water Framework Directive (WFD).

 European coasts offer an increasing number of bathing sites with excellent water quality